 The Great Smoky Mountain National Park is a true American treasure.
 It is the most visited of all of the national parks, receiving more than 10 million visitors every year.
 Located on the border of western North Carolina and eastern Tennessee, the park was opened in 1940 by President Franklin D. Roosevelt.
 Its area is just over 800 square miles, and the nearest towns are Cherokee, North Carolina and Gatlinburg, Tennessee.

 Before the arrival of Europeans, the Smoky Mountains were home to the Cherokee Indians.
 Their forced relocation on the Trail of Tears through the Indian Removal Act signed by President Andrew Jackson is one of the truly tragic chapters in American history.
-However, some of the Cherokees hid in what is now the Great Smoky Mountain National Park, and there ancestors still populate the area today.
+However, some of the Cherokees hid in what is now the Great Smoky Mountain National Park, and their ancestors still populate the area today.

 After the Cherokees were removed, the loggers came in and started clearcutting the Smoky Mountains like there was no tomorrow.
 This rapidly destroyed the natural beauty of the area, so cries began to ring out to preserve the area.
 In 1926 Congress authorized the creation of the Great Smoky Mountains National Park, but it took eight years for the park to be established and another 6 for it to be opened.